googlearchive/pedantic/README.md

 is too strict, classes might implement more than one such abstract class and there is no equivalent way to do this using functions.

+`only_throw_errors`
+does not reflect common usage.

 `parameter_assignments`
-does not reflect common usage, and will cause particular problems with NNBD code.
+does not reflect common usage, and will cause particular problems with null safe code.

 `prefer_asserts_in_initializer_lists`